TheBigSasha/COMP250_Final_Debugger/README.md

 Do the below using Finder or File Explorer, not your IDE:
 Add your assignment .java files and any of your own classes to the COMP250_A4_W2020 package, in the location of Put Your java files here.txt.

+##### NOTE: You must add the files from the professor's stress tester (.java files into the same place as your code) (.csv and .txt support files into the root directory)

 ##### NOTE: You must add your .java files into this project.It will not work if you drag my files into your project unless you really know what you are doing.

 #### Configure your IDE for JavaFX: